mrlynn/lightninghire-support/SETUP.md

 ## Database Setup

-The support portal shares the same MongoDB database as the main Lightning Hire application.
+The support portal shares the same MongoDB database as the main LightningHire application.
 It will create the following new collections:

 - `knowledgearticles`
 - `articlecategories`